Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lessons12.md

 ## Magic numbers or `What was this exactly?`
 - Magic numbers refer to literal values directly included in the code without any explanation or context.
 These numbers can appear anywhere in the code, but they're particularly problematic when used in calculations or comparisons.
 By using magic numbers you ensure your smart contract suffers from `Reduced Readability`, `Increased Maintenance Difficulty` and `Debugging Challenges`.
 You also make your work extremely prone to error, imagine you used the same magic number in 10 places and you want to change it.
 Will you remember all the 9 places or will you change it only in 8?

+## Don't be like that.
+- Write clean, maintainable, and less error-prone code.
+You make your own life easier, you make your auditor(s) life easier.
+Use constants and configuration variables.
 -